Lu Cheng: Background

 It is not known when or where Lu Cheng was born, although it was said that he was from a prominent aristocratic family.
-Both his grandfather Lu Yi (盧懿) and father Lu Yun (盧蘊) were said to be prominent officials, although their titles were not stated in historical accounts.
-Lu Cheng himself passed the imperial examinations in the Jinshi class late in Tianfu era (901-904) of Emperor Zhaozong of Tang.
+Both his grandfather, Lu Yi (盧懿), and father, Lu Yun (盧蘊), were said to be prominent officials, although their titles were not stated in historical accounts.
+Lu Cheng himself passed the imperial examinations in the Jinshi class late in the Tianfu era (901-904) of the Emperor Zhaozong of Tang.
 The chancellor Cui Yin, who was then also the acting director of the salt and iron monopolies, made Lu one of his surveyors.

 After the major warlord Zhu Quanzhong the military governor of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan) forced Emperor Zhaozong to move the capital from Chang'an to Luoyang in 904, Zhu's associate, then-chancellor Liu Can, began to carry out persecutions against Tang aristocratic families.
 Lu thus fled north of the Yellow River, traveling in the regions formerly of Yan and Zhao (i.e., modern Hebei/Beijing).
 He sometimes donned Taoist monk robes and went to meet regional governors (apparently hoping to be commissioned by them), but was not yet well-known at the time.
 Because he was friendly with Doulu Ge, who was then serving on the staff for Wang Chuzhi the military governor of Yiwu Circuit (義武, headquartered in modern Baoding, Hebei), and Lu Rubi (盧汝弼), who was then serving on the staff at Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi) (then ruled by Li Cunxu the Prince of Jin), he first went to visit Doulu, but Wang's treatment of him was not to his satisfaction, so he went to Lu Rubi.
 Lu Rubi recommended him to Li, who thereafter made him the circuit judicial officer (推官, Tuiguan), and later executive secretary (支使, Zhishi).
 It was said that Lu Cheng was harsh and lacking in talent, and was prone to argument and arrogance due to his aristocratic background; he was therefore not regarded highly in public opinion.